kmshin1397/Artiatomi-Docker/README.md

 The Artiatomi Tutorial PDF mentioned above is also included in the official Artiatomi repository, in LaTex form.
 If you do not have the means to compile it into a more presentable PDF on your local machine, you can copy paste the docs/Tutorial/Tutorial.tex file in the official Artiatomi repository into a file on an online LaTex editor like [Overleaf](https://www.overleaf.com/).

+### Example workflow

+Below is an example set of steps that can be taken to process a set of data using the provided scripts.
+Not all may be necessary case by case, i.e. alignment can be done with the included Clicker instead of IMOD then importing the IMOD alignments.

+1. Align stacks in an IMOD project using batchtomo
+2. Run **setup\_artia\_reconstructions.m** to transfer IMOD alignments and create Artiatomi MOTLs.
+3. Run **get\_motl\_names\_and\_tomonrs.py** to output the MOTL paths created to be imported into Matlab later for averaging.
+4. Run **emsart_reconstruct.sh"** to reconstruct all the stacks using EmSART.
+5. Run **setup\_artia\_sta.m** to set up a SubTomogramAverageMPI run.
+6. Set up initial reference and configuration file for sub-tomogram averaging and run (see Artiatomi tutorial and [wiki](https://github.com/uermel/Artiatomi/wiki) for details).
+7. Run **refine\_align.m** to run interative local refinement for the tomograms based on the STA results.
+8. Run **refine\_extract.m** to extract the locally refinement particles to use for averaging again.

 ## Authors

 * **Kyung Min Shin** - California Institute of Technology